ICARION-Project/ICARION/docs/COLLISION_MODELS.md

 - Overpredicts damping by factor of 6

 **When NOT to use:**
-- ❌ gases with low polarizability (N2, O2, Ar, He)
+- Gases with low polarizability (N2, O2, Ar, He)
-- ❌ Production simulations
+- Production simulations
-- ❌ IMS mobility measurements
+- IMS mobility measurements

 **When to use (if at all):**
 - Ion-polar molecule interactions (H2O, NH3, etc.)